DIY Foot Odor Remedies

 The "prevention is the best cure" remedy: Corn starch

-Last, Woman's Day Magazine also suggests sprinkling cornstarch into shoes to fight odors and absorb moisture.
+Last, Woman's Day advises sprinkling cornstarch into shoes to fight odors and absorb moisture.
 My feet certainly felt more comfortable and dry with cornstarch on their soles.
 I don't have a calibrated "smell-o-meter" to confirm a difference in odor, but I believe the smell was lessened.
 The cornstarch is also softer than baking soda, taking the comfort level a notch higher.